gchatzopoulosCC/linear_regression/README.md

 #### Requirements
 - A CSV file with the following columns: 'Airline', 'Route', 'Total_Stops' and 'Price'.
 - The currency of the prices in the CSV file.
-- The route of the flight in the format 'IATA ?
+- The Route of the flight in the format 'IATA ?
 IATA ? ... ?
 IATA'.
 #### Output
 - The R-squared value.
 - The coefficients of the model.